Strategic lawsuit against public participation: Council of Europe

 In April 2024, the Council of Europe has adopted the Recommendation CM/Rec(2024)2, which contains a set of non-binding recommendations to Member States.
 More particularly, it covers criminal and administrative matters, contains a set of indicators to help identifying a SLAPP as such and identifies as a specific types of SLAPPs those ones targeting anonymous public participation calling for an appropriate protection of the anonymous public participants.

 United Kingdom

-The most common used to be a civil suit for defamation, which in the English common law tradition was a tort.
-The common law of libel dates to the early 17th century and, unlike most English law, is reverse onus, meaning that once someone alleges a statement is libelous, the burden is on the defendant to prove that it is not.
+The most common SLAPP suit used to be a civil action for defamation, which in the English common law tradition was a tort.
+The common law of libel dates to the early 17th century and, unlike most English law, is reverse onus, meaning that once someone alleges a statement is libellous, the burden is on the defendant to prove that it is not.

+The Economic Crime and Corporate Transparency Act 2023 contains provisions allowing courts in England and Wales to strike out cases deemed by the courts to amount to SLAPPs.
+This power was used for the first time in March 2026 in a case brought against tax lawyer and journalist Dan Neidle.

 As in the European Union there has been increasing anti-SLAPP activism in the UK led by a coalition including English PEN, Index on Censorship, the National Union of Journalists, and Amnesty International.

+In June 2026 two separate anti-SLAPP Private Member's Bills were introduced in Parliament, one in the Commons by Sir John Whittingdale and one in the Lords by the Baroness Stowell of Beeston.